Code-Institute-Submissions/RenatoLemes-Rock-Paper-Scissors_NovResub/README.md

 No errors were found.
 Tool used to validate: [W3C validator](https://validator.w3.org/nu/)

 - #### CSS
 No errors were found.
-Tool used to validate:: [(Jigsaw) Validator](https://jigsaw.w3.org/css-validator/)
+Tool used to validate:[(Jigsaw) Validator](https://jigsaw.w3.org/css-validator/)

 - #### JavaScript
 No errors were found.
 Tool used to validate: [Jshint validator](https://jshint.com/)